 Wait, what is a “nido”?

 Nido means nest in Maria Montessori’s native Italian.
 Although it is commonly referred to as infant care in Singapore, we quite like the distinction of the term nido!
 Nido brings to mind the unique, warm, safe, and natural environment that we have created for your little ones.
-It is also quite fitting for our space; our nido is tucked into the spacious second storey of a landed house in central Singapore, with lots of greenery outside the windows and in the garden.
+It is also quite fitting for our space; our nido is tucked into the spacious second storey of a landed house at our Balmoral Campus, with lots of greenery outside the windows and in the garden.

 In Montessori terms, nido is the environment for children from birth to 3 years old.
 We begin enrolling at 2 months, and at 18 months children progress to our playgroup.
 Within the nido there are two groups of children: those that are crawling, scooting, and exploring the world on their feet; and those that are curious, but not yet mobile.